MatveiT/Computations-on-algebraic-structures-1/README.md

 **[1] X. García-Martínez, M. Tsishyn, T. Van der Linden and C. Vienne, A characterisation of Lie algebras via action representability**

 we have encountered the need to determine a system of equations that is used to complete the proof of one of the main results.
 The inconsistency of this system proves that the result is valid.
-The computations required to arrive to this system of equations are, in a certain extent, repetitive and long enough to convince us that the best way to compute the equations is by the use of a computer.
+The computations required to arrive to this system of equations are, in a certain extent, repetitive and long enough to convince us that the best way to obtain the equations is by the use of a computer.

 So, the **purpose** of this project is to **generate the system of equations used in [1]**.
-This project is written is a such way that any person is able to replicate our computations and verify the correctness of this code.
-We also did our best to make the code, or at least its usage, understandable also for those who are less familiar with programming.
+This project is written is a such way that anyone can replicate our computations and verify the correctness of this code.
+We also did our best to make the code, or at least its usage, understandable for those who are less familiar with programming.

 #### 1.1) Choice of the language

 This project is written in **JavaScript**, version 6 (**ES6**).
 JavaScript may not be the usual choice for this kind of algebraic computations.
 Languages such as Wolfram Mathematica are more adapted to symbolic manipulation of systems of equations.
-However we choose to us JavaScript for the two following reasons:
+However, we chose to use JavaScript for the two following reasons:
-- the algebraic structures we have to manipulate are very specific to this article, and we wanted to keep full control on what exactly the code is doing, to be completely sure of the result;
+- the algebraic structures we have to manipulate are very specific to this article, and we wanted to keep full control of what exactly the code is doing, to be completely sure of the result;
 - the use of JavaScript allows anyone to test the code: no need for a license.

 #### 1.2) Disclaimer

-The purpose of this code is to generate a specific type of equations obtained from a specific type of expressions on specific algebraic structures (as described in the article [1]).
+The purpose of this code is to generate a specific type of equations obtained from a specific type of expressions on specific algebraic structures, as described in the article [1].
 So, there is absolutely no guarantee that it will give correct results in any other context.
 Knowing that, this code should not be used for any other purpose than the generation of equations in the context of the article [1], save by users who are totally aware of what they are doing.

 # 2) How to use

 In (2.1), we explain two ways this code can be run:
   - in an on-line JavaScript editor;
-  - by executing a JavaScript project locally on your computer with Node, a classical way to execute JS files.
+  - by executing a JavaScript project locally on your computer by means of Node.js, a classical way to execute JS files.

-This first option does not require any modifications of the code files.
+The first option does not require any modification of the code files.
 In the second case, some lines must be uncommented, in order to choose the way the output is presented.

 In (2.2), we explain how the code can be used to obtain the set of equations in question.
 Furthermore, users can themselves obtain the equations they want by modifying or adding lines of code in the right place.